Vyšší Brod (Hohenfurth) cycle: History of the artwork

-The altarpiece was most probably made for the Cistercian Abbey in Vyšší Brod.
+Although few works of art survive from the reign of John of Luxembourg (1296-1346) (Passional of Abbess Kunigunde, 1312-1321, Kaufmann Crucifixion, after 1330), it is clear that there was already an important centre in Prague where French and Italian painting influences were mixed.
+Other important artists (Master Theodoric, Master of the Luxembourg Genealogy) were commissioned to decorate Karlštejn Castle.
+The altarpiece was probably made for St. Vitus Cathedral and the coronation of Charles IV, rather than for Cistercian Abbey in Vyšší Brod.
 Its donor was in all likelihood Petr I of Rosenberg, the Supreme Royal Chamberlain, Supreme Judge and executor of John of Luxemburg’s will.
 The donor’s personal reason could have been to intercede for the salvation of the soul of his son, who died alongside John of Luxemburg at the Battle of Crécy.
 Petr of Rosenberg supported Vyšší Brod Abbey from 1332.
 Before his death on 14 October 1347 he received the Cistercian robe and was buried in the monastery.
 Jošt of Rosenberg, Petr’s son and inheritor of his function as Royal Chamberlain, subsequently had the altarpiece completed.
 The paintings were made in the Prague court workshop.

 In 1938, before the outbreak of the Second World War, the altarpiece was transferred to the Picture Gallery (the Collection of Old Art of what would later become the National Gallery in Prague).
 During the war, however, it was stolen by the Nazis and stored in the Vyšší Brod Abbey along with other works.
 Hitler intended to place them in the planned Imperial Museum in Linz, Upper Austria.
 At the end of the war, the altarpiece was discovered by the American army in a salt mine in Bad-Aussee, Austria, along with other artworks.
 It was transported to Munich and in 1947 was returned to the National Gallery.
 In 2014 it was returned as part of restitution to the Cistercian Abbey in Vyšší Brod and is now on long-term loan to the Prague National Gallery.